Redislabs-Solution-Architects/openshift_crdb/readme.md

     "compression": 0
   }
 ```
+### 3. Request the Active-Active DB with the JSON Payload

+In this step you will make the Active-Active DB request to just one cluster member. *Why just one?* This request is coordinated among members: You request one member to initiate the coordination *by including* the list of, and credentials for, each Active-Active DB member.

-3. Apply the following to the API endpoint at *just one* cluster:
+Apply the following to the API endpoint at *just one* cluster API endpoint:

 `curl -k -u b@rl.com:<snip> https://api-raas-site-a.apps.bbokdoct.redisdemo.com/v1/crdbs -X POST -H 'Content-Type: application/json' -d @crdb.json`